 As if making something full of resin bubbles wasn’t bad enough, resin that gets this hot might start a fire.
 The resin itself isn’t flammable, but the resin mixing cup might be.
 For safety reasons, it’s essential to know why your resin is too hot and flash cured.
 You want to know what to do differently next time.

 One of the ways to control the heat is not to mix too much at once.
 That’s why your epoxy resin should say what the maximum mixing amount is for that resin.
 When you go above that amount, things go sideways, and you’re calling your resin a big ugly moose turd.

-⭐️ Pro tip: There’s more you should know about your epoxy, besides maximum mixing amount, before you use it.
-Here are the 10 questions you should ask before you buy resin.
+⭐️ BONUS: There’s more you should know about your epoxy, besides maximum mixing amount, before you use it.
+Here are the ten questions you should ask before you buy resin.

 Reason 2: Your resin kit is too warm

 One of the best ways to avoid resin bubbles is by warming your kit in a water bath before using it.
 It thins out the liquids, making it easier for bubbles to release.
 But, that doesn’t mean you need to warm up your resin to the temperature of the sun.
 The heat of the water bath adds to the heat of the resin reaction.

 If a little is good, a lot must be better, right?

 Just like blowing up a dead whale with dynamite, adding extra hardener to resin is a BAD idea.
 Adding extra hardener (or anything else to speed up heat production) is another reason why resin can flash cure.

 ⭐️ BONUS: If you’re in a hurry to finish your project, there are other ways to speed up resin curing.